 Some organizations require reports submitted to it from other organizations use a standard format.
 When this is the case, all information appears clearly and legibly.
-The report's title specifically identifies both the report's function (what the report does) and the subject (what the report concerns).
+The title of the report specifically identifies both the report's function (what the report does) and subject (what the report concerns).
 Figure 1 illustrates a sample title page that is attractive and informs the reader of important information.